collective-action/tech/README.md

     2021-10-29
    </td>
    <td>
-    Datacenter temps who work for Modis, a Google subcontractor, were promised $200 weekly incentive bonuses because of the pandemic.
+    Data center temps who work for Modis, a Google subcontractor, were promised $200 weekly incentive bonuses because of the pandemic.
 After Modis stopped this program and announced that workers would not receive back pay, the Alphabet Workers Union-CWA workers began organization efforts.
 Workers filed “tickets” to Modis' management, sent more than 100 messages, and arranged a videoconference.
 There were also discussions of a work stoppage.
 Before the scheduled videoconference, however, Modis backtracked their decision in an email.
 Modis agreed to continue paying the hazard pay until December 19.
    </td>
    <td>
     <a href="/actions/0453.json">